 Hospitals should be places that we turn to when we need specialised investigations and treatment that are best provided there, rather than in the community.

-However, a prolonged stay in hospital can result in:
+A prolonged stay in hospital can result in:

 - a sense of separation from family and friends, leading to boredom, loneliness, loss of confidence, and depression